msaad02/honors-thesis/Data Collection/README.md

 ---
 ## Results

-At depth 5, and originating from the [brockport homepage](https://www2.brockport.edu/), there are 5413 webpages I've scraped.
+At depth 5, and originating from the [SUNY Brockport homepage](https://www2.brockport.edu/), there are 5413 webpages I've scraped.
 At a depth of 6, there would be an additional 1187 webpages as well.
 In total there were 113,862 question/answer combinations generated.
 Here is an example of the json output for 3 of the questions:

 ```
 [